Stress Fracture of the Calcaneus [Symptoms, Causes & BEST Treatment]

 - The heel may hurt when squeezing from the bottom to the top.

-- The most common site of stress fracture is just inferior and posterior to the posterior sub-talar joint facet of the calcaneus.
+- The most common stress fracture site is just inferior and posterior to the posterior sub-talar joint facet of the calcaneus.

-- The stress fracture can be confirmed by compressing the heel and causing pain especially on the outside of the heel.
+- The calcaneus stress fracture can be confirmed by compressing the heel and causing pain, especially on the outside of the heel.

-- Studies have shown that compression pain of the heel with surrounding swelling, warmth and tenderness of the heel bone are very accurate in suggesting a stress fracture in the calcaneus.
+- Studies have shown that compression pain of the heel with surrounding swelling, warmth, and tenderness of the heel bone is very accurate in suggesting a stress fracture in the calcaneus.

 Calcaneal stress fracture squeeze test: